Joaquín Camacho: Writing and journalism

-Responding to a prize competition in 1808 by philanthropist Nicolás Manuel Tanco, Camacho wrote Memoria sobre la causa y curación de los cotos, an account on the cause and treatment for goitre; this remarkable work won the competition.
+Responding to a prize competition in 1808 by philanthropist Nicolás Manuel Tanco, Camacho wrote Memoria sobre la causa y curación de los cotos, an account of the cause and treatment for goitre; this remarkable work won the competition.
 The competition was a response to the situation of Bogotá, which at the time was having a small epidemic of goiter.

 Camacho wrote for the Seminario del Nuevo Reino de Granada, a newsletter edited by Francisco José de Caldas, its most important contribution was in 1809, Relación territorial de la provincia de Pamplona en el Nuevo Reino de Granada, an extensive account of the Province of Pamplona at the end of the Colonial Period.
 In it is described its main cities, the fauna and flora of the region, the provincial limits and borders, and other geographical and botanical information about Pamplona.

 Camacho started venturing more into journalism in 1810, when he co-edited the newspaper Diario Político, with Francisco José de Caldas.
-The Diario Politico first came out on August 27, 1810, and contained political articles related with the events of July 20 then on.
+The Diario Politico first came out on August 27, 1810, and contained political articles related to the events of July 20 and thereafter.
 It ran three editions per week until February 1811.